Get insider access

 • Apple MacBook Air 13 (2022):

-If you have a relatively light workload and can live with 8GB of RAM for at least a few years, get the Apple MacBook Air 13 (2022) over the Acer Swift Go 14 (2024).
-Because Apple has bumped the base memory configuration up to 16GB of RAM, you can often find the 8GB model for as low as $750 USD.
-It has a sturdier build, better-sounding speakers, and a higher-quality webcam; however, its port selection is limited to two USB-Cs with support for a single external display.
-Also, while its Retina display gets brighter to combat glare, it doesn't look nearly as good as the Acer's OLED panel due to its lower contrast and 60Hz refresh rate.
+If you can live with 8GB of RAM, get the Apple MacBook Air 13 (2022) over the Acer Swift Go 14 (2024).
+As Apple has bumped the base memory configuration up to 16GB, you can often find the 8GB model for as low as $750 USD.
+Its main downside is that it only has two USB-Cs with support for a single external display.
+While its Retina display is brighter, it doesn't look nearly as good as the Acer's OLED panel due to its lower contrast and 60Hz refresh rate.

 See our review